abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures/Lecture_4_Memory/Lecture_4.md

 - *passing by reference*: Insted of copying change them permanently.

 - Use * before the variable to change its actual value it mainly change the pointers.

+## Overflow

+- Stack and heap can get overflow and "crash with eachother" and bad things happen.

+- *buffer overflow*: buffer is a chunk of memory.

+- Getting data from the user can overflow a buffer as we dont know how much they will use.

+## Scanf

+- A way to get data from the user.

+- Before changing the value to the one user gave garbage values can come, to change that in string the size of it is predifined.

+- If the user isn't prevent of the quantity of values it can have, the extra values will go to unseted memory space.